speterlin/smartxchange/README.md

 * BCrypt for encryption

-* Carrierwave, Mini_magick, Fog, File Validator, and Remotipart for uploading images and materials
+* Carrierwave, Mini_magick, Fog, File_validators, and Remotipart for uploading images and materials

 * AWS for storing images and materials